data-platform-hq/terraform-databricks-databricks-runtime/README.md

 Terraform module used for Databricks Workspace configuration and Resources creation

 ## Usage
-This module provides an ability for Databricks Workspace configuration and Resources creation.
+This module provides an ability for Databricks Workspace configuration and Resources creation, for example:
+1. Default Shared Autoscaling cluster
+2. ADLS Gen2 Mount
+3. Secret scope and its secrets
+4. Cluster policies
+5. Users for Standard SKU Worspaces

 ```hcl
 data "azurerm_databricks_workspace" "example" {